FrozyBright/Calculator/README.md

 # Calculator
-A simple calculator implimented by HTML, CSS and JavaScript.
+A simple calculator implemented by HTML, CSS and JavaScript.